(A) Conflict with Revised Code

 (b) Failure without good cause to attend an appraisal or assessment interview, or complete an appraisal or assessment, by a work eligible individual required to do so in accordance with paragraph (C) of rule 5101:1-3-12 of the Administrative Code.

-(c) Failure or refusal to cooperate in the application and reapplication process (including failure to appear for scheduled appointments) and provide required verifications necessary to determine eligibility as set forth in rules 5101:1-2-01 and 5101:1-2-10 of the Administrative Code.
+(c) Failure or refusal to cooperate in the application and reapplication process (including failure to appear for scheduled appointments) and provide required verifications necessary to determine eligibility as described in rules 5101:1-2-01 and 5101:1-2-10 of the Administrative Code.

-(d) Failure or refusal to accept unconditionally available income as set forth in rule 5101:1-23-20 of the Administrative Code.
+(d) Failure or refusal to accept unconditionally available income as described in rule 5101:1-23-20 of the Administrative Code.

-(2) The following penalties result in a reduction of the OWF grant and/or the removal of an individual:
+(2) What penalties result in a reduction of the OWF grant and/or the removal of an individual?

-(a) Failure to cooperate in the enumeration process as set forth in rule 5101:1-3-09 of the Administrative Code results in the removal of the individual(s) for whom enumeration verification has not been provided for the OWF benefits.
+(a) Failure to cooperate in the enumeration process as described in rule 5101:1-3-09 of the Administrative Code results in the removal of the individual(s) for whom enumeration verification has not been provided for the OWF benefits.

 (b) A teen parent who is not exempt from learning, earning and parenting (LEAP) participation as provided in rule 5101:1-23-50 of the Administrative Code, and who meets the following conditions is not eligible to participate in OWF: